-Signal at RO 1 or RO 2 Further setting options Remarks CLOSED position Low-fire rate position (low) equal to = Intermediate position (middle) greater than or equal to > = equal to or less than < = OPEN position (high) oquat to sit toos tilluli Freely programmable position Minimum and maximum value [9%] Relay switches when valve between min. and max. position Faults and warnings Reference switch drift > 5%1) Reference switch drift > 10%1) Reference switch does not open1) Reference switch does not close1) Internal temperature > 90°C Analogue input IN < 4·mA Service note Faults are always signalled, warnings are signalled depending on the selection in BCSoft (see Inputs/Outputs, 54 (Warnings and faults) Fault Only faults are displayed Manual mode Device is in Manual mode Ready 1,0 Relay drops out in the event of: faults (not in the event of warnings), Manual mode, zero position check, calibration, no mains voltage None Relay output has no function
+Signal at RO 1 or RO 2 Further setting options Remark CLOSED position equal =, greater than or equal >=, lower than or equal <= Low-fire rate position (low) equal =, greater than or equal >=, lower than or equal <= Intermediate position (middle) equal =, greater than or equal >=, lower than or equal <= OPEN position (high) equal =, greater than or equal >=, lower than or equal <= Freely programmable position Minimum and maximum value [°, %] Relay switches when valve between min. and max. position Faults and warnings Drift reference switch > 5%1) Drift reference switch > 10%1) Reference switch does not open1) Reference switch does not close1) Internal temperature > 90°C Analogue input IN < 4 mA Service note Faults are always signalled, warnings are signalled depending on the selection in BCSoft, see Inputs/Outputs, page 52 (3.13.2 Warnings and faults) Fault Only faults are displayed Manual mode Device is in Manual mode Ready for operation Relay drops out in the event of: faults (not in the event of warnings), manual operation, zero position check, calibration, no mains voltage None Relay output has no function